 If you make a booking with SURFLIFE, this means that you agree with the terms and conditions.
 It is therefore important that you have read these conditions carefully before making the booking.
-We use the reservation conditions of the VeBON.
-The VeBON uses general conditions that have been specially developed for the outdoor sports sector.
 These reservation conditions lead to a clear agreement where both parties are supported by unambiguous rules.
 These conditions come into effect on 1 January 2012 for agreements concluded on or after that date.

 1. Outdoor sports: all sporting or recreational outdoor sports which can be participated in under supervision or with prior instruction, and where physical exertion and an exciting experience chiefly play a role, both indoors and outdoors; Also motorised if not intended as public transport.